Keavon/Trackbox/_methods-playback/loadTrack.md

       - boolean
 ---

-The `tb.loadTrack()` function takes a string as the path to an audio file and loads it into the current track.
+The `tb.loadTrack()` method takes a string as the path to an audio file and loads it into the current track.
 An optional second argument of `true` may be supplied which will make the new track start playing as soon as it's loaded.
 If this behavior is not desired, it is recommended that the second argument be omitted rather than supplying a value of `false`.

 {% highlight javascript %}
 // Loads 'Typewriter Dance' as the current track